aanand/transformers-talk/one/01_slide.md

 - Will do your fucking head in

 !SLIDE
+.notes When you call callcc, you pass it a block that takes the current continuation as a proc.
+Calling that proc is the same as returning.
+    @@@ ruby
+    require 'continuation'

+    def get_number
+      callcc do |cc|
+        cc.call(3)
+      end
+    end

+    get_number # => 3

+!SLIDE
 .notes Here's our original Sequence code, one more time.
     @@@ ruby
     Sequence.run do